The Developing Reader

 • Language to Literacy

 Language and literacy are connected, but only the spoken aspect of language is natural.
 Each child at birth comes equipped with the necessary wiring for the development of oral language.
-Multiple parts of the brain are hardwired together to produce this essential communication system.
-Listening and speaking are two of the major components of early language learning.
-Literacy […]
+Multiple parts of the brain are hardwired together to produce this essential […]

 Read More